CCA-Public/digital-archives-manual/guides/arrangement.md

          * files/ : (optional folder, use only when both disk image and files are ingested together)
       * metadata/ : folder for metadata associated with digital objects
          * submissionDocumentation/ : folder containing any additional documentation related to the digital objects

-### Non-bagged SIP (preferred)

-* Submission Information Package (SIP) : Named after identifier (typically, an AP or ARCH number)
-   * objects/ : folder for digital objects to be ingested
-      * diskimage/ : (optional folder, use only when both disk image and files are ingested together)
-      * files/ : (optional folder, use only when both disk image and files are ingested together)
-   * metadata / : folder for metadata associated with digital objects
-      * checksum.md5 : manifest containing checksums for each file in objects
-      * submissionDocumentation/ : folder containing any additional documentation related to the digital objects

 <a name="diskimageprocessor"></a>
 ## Processing disk images with Disk Image Processor